Abrasive Jet Machining(AJM) is a Non-conventional machining process, Where a nozzle is used to remove the metal from the surface.

 In abrasive jet machining, the material is removed by the erosive action of a high-velocity stream of fine abrasive particles transmit on the work surface.

-This is the main principle behind the AJM machining process and this process lies in its ability to machine brittle materials with thin sections, especially in areas that are inaccessible by ordinary methods.
+This is the main principle of abrasive jet machining and this process lies in its ability to machine brittle materials with thin sections, especially in areas that are inaccessible by ordinary methods.

 Fig.- Schematic diagram of Abrasive Jet machining